postgrespro/pg_probackup/doc/pg_arman.md

 recorded and tracked as part of the backup.
 As the WAL segments scanned need to be located in the WAL archive, the last segment after pg_start_backup has been run needs to be forcibly switched.
+- ptrack differential backup, use bitmap ptrack file for detect changed pages.
+For use it you need set ptrack_enable option to "on".

 It is recommended to verify backup files as soon as possible after backup.
-Unverified backup cannot be used in restore and in differential backup.
+Unverified backup cannot be used in restore and in differential backups.

 ### RESTORE